Stephen Sondheim: Mentorship by Oscar Hammerstein II

-When Sondheim was about ten years old (around the time of his parents' divorce), he formed a close friendship with James Hammerstein, son of lyricist and playwright Oscar Hammerstein II, who were neighbors in Bucks County.
-The elder Hammerstein became Sondheim's surrogate father, influencing him profoundly and developing his love of musical theater.
-Sondheim met Hal Prince, who later directed many of his shows, at the opening of South Pacific, Hammerstein's musical with Richard Rodgers.
-The comic musical Sondheim wrote at George School, By George, was a success among his peers and buoyed his self-esteem.
-When he asked Hammerstein to evaluate it as though he had no knowledge of its author, he said it was the worst thing he had ever seen: "But if you want to know why it's terrible, I'll tell you."
-They spent the rest of the day going over the musical, and Sondheim later said, "In that afternoon I learned more about songwriting and the musical theater than most people learn in a lifetime."
+By George was a success among Sondheim's peers and buoyed his self-esteem.
+When he asked Hammerstein to evaluate it, Hammerstein called it "the worst thing I've ever read", adding: "I didn't say that it was untalented, I said it was terrible.
+And if you want to know why it's terrible, I'll tell you."
+They spent the rest of the day going over the musical, and Sondheim said, "In that afternoon I learned more about songwriting and the musical theater than most people learn in a lifetime."

-Hammerstein designed a course of sorts for Sondheim on constructing a musical.
-He had the young composer write four musicals, each with one of the following conditions:
+Hammerstein designed a course for Sondheim on writing a musical.
+He had him write four musicals, each with one of the following conditions: